1) Social learning theory has been criticised for

 3) Research three examples of moral panic from the last 50 years.
 To what extent was the media responsible for these moral panics?
 Was the concern in society justified?
 How have things changed as a result of these moral panics?

-Widespread abduction of children in the media, the media posts a large volume of kidnappings which makes people believe that lots of children are constantly going missing.
+media posts a large volume of kidnappings which makes people believe that lots

-Bath salts- after a homeless man had his face chewed off, the press immediately blamed the fact that the perpetrator allegedly ingested bath salts and called for them to be banned.
+chewed off, the press immediately blamed the fact that the perpetrator

-introduction to an academic paper on technopanics.
+4) Read this introduction to an academic paper on technopanics.
 What examples are given of technopanics that create fear in society?

 These panics are intense public, political, and academic responses to the emergence oruse of media or technologies